Adiyozhukkukal

 Mammootty received the Kerala State Film Award for Best Actor for his performance as Karunan, and Jayanan Vincent won the award for Best Cinematography.
 The film was a critical and commercial success.
-Later it was remade Tamil as Vanna Kanavugal, with Karthik, Murali and Jayashree.
+Later, it was remade Tamil as Vanna Kanavugal with Karthik, Murali, and Jayashree.
 Critics consider Mammootty's portrayal of Karunan in the film as one of the finest in his early career.

 Plot

-Karunan (Mammootty) is an arrogant fisherman back from jail after 5 years.
-Upon arriving back at his coastal village, he finds much has changed.
-Chandran (Rahman), his trusted Lieutenant, who is more like a younger brother is now a worker at the nearby toddy shop.
+Karunan is an arrogant fisherman back from jail after five years.
+Upon arriving at his coastal village, he finds much has changed.
+Chandran, his trusted lieutenant, who is more like a younger brother is now a worker at the nearby toddy shop.
 Chandran again joins him and helps Karunan in setting up his life.
-Karunan is shocked to see that Madhavi (Menaka), whom he loved once is now married to Kumaran (Vincent), for whom he had to go to jail.
-Kumaran ditched Karunan and within a short time, he himself has emerged as a rich man in the locality.
+Karunan is shocked to see that Madhavi, whom he loved once, is now married to Kumaran, for whom he had to go to jail.
+Kumaran ditched Karunan and within a short time, he himself emerged as a rich man in the locality.
 Karunan decides to avenge Kumaran, but is attacked severely at night by his goons.
-Karunan is saved by Gopi (Mohanlal), a jobless young man who accidentally witnesses the incident.
+He is saved by Gopi, a jobless young man, who accidentally witnesses the incident.
 Gopi becomes a good friend of Karunan and starts staying with him and Chandran.
-In the meantime Devayani (Seema) a young woman, also joins them due to unexpected situations.
-The unpleasant incidents happening in each of their lives and Karunan's fight against Kumaran forms the rest of the story.
+In the meantime, Devayani a young woman, also joins them due to unexpected situations.
+The unpleasant incidents in each of their lives and Karunan's fight against Kumaran form the rest of the story.